kyle782/Eventile/GitHubPages/PROJECTPLAN.md

 [Go back to Home Page](../README.md)

 ## Looking Forward (ver 1.2) <br>
   Next features for implementation are the event sorting and event browsing features.
-In addition, catering events to a user's preferences.
+In addition, catering events to a user's preferences is expected to be done before Stage 3 completion.